Glaucoma

 Traumatic Iritis and Trabecular Meshwork Injury:

-Injury to the eye can cause damage to the iris and trabecular meshwork tissue, which can cause increase in vascular permeability and an influx of inflammatory mediators.
-Inflammatory cells and the precipitates within the AC can block the TM, reducing the aqueous outflow, leading to secondary increase in IOP.
+Injury to the eye can cause damage to the iris and trabecular meshwork tissue, which can cause an increase in vascular permeability and an influx of inflammatory mediators.
+Inflammatory cells and the precipitates within the AC can block the TM, reducing the aqueous outflow and leading to a secondary increase in IOP.

 Angle injury: